kalanaj2005/GreenVilla/README.md

 # Green Villa Hotel Management System

- * This is a Hotel Management System Made for a fictional hotel called 'Green Villa'.
+ * This is a Hotel Management System Made for a fictional hotel called 'Green Villa' written in C# and SQL.

  * This app can be used to manage rooms, guest details and reservations.